From BR Bullpen

 The tendency toward errors was not necessarily bad.
 Fain was an extremely aggressive first baseman, charging on bunts and throwing to advanced bases even if the outcome was uncertain.
 He even fielded bunts on the third base line.
 In 1950, he broke the record for double plays by a first baseman.
 He often led the league in assists, and Joe Gordon called him the best defensive first baseman he had seen.

 From 1948 to 1950, Fain continued to have on-base percentages over .400.
 In 1950, Athletics manager Connie Mack managed his last season, and the other team in Philadelphia, the National League Philadelphia Phillies, won the pennant.
-Fain was named to the All Star team for the first time in 1950.
+Fain was named to the All Star team for the first time that year.
 The next year, Fain took his big leap.

-In 1951, at the age of 30, Fain pushed his already-decent batting average up another 62 points, to .344, which led the league.
+In 1951, at the age of 30, Fain pushed his already-decent batting average up another 62 points, to .344, which led the American League.
 He had a remarkable .451 on-base percentage, second only behind Ted Williams.
 He was named to the All Star team again.
-Because of a broken foot, he played only 117 games.
+Because of a broken foot, he played only 117 games though.

 The next year, 1952, he again won the batting championship, and led the league in on-base percentage (Williams was away at war).
 He led the league in doubles as well.
 He was named to the All Star team for a third time in a row.

 Off the field, though, Fain had a short temper, was a drinker, and, rather like Dick Allen twenty years later, did what he pleased even if it upset his team.
 In early 1953, he was surprised that the Athletics traded him.